arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 class <identifier> { <body }
 ```

-(althought for readability's sake we usually write them like this:
+Though for readability's sake we usually write them like this:

 ```java
 class <identifier>